JacobBDon/Random-Walks-Selector/README.md

 # Random-Walks-Selector
-Streamlined filtering and ranking tool for Chicago Booth Random Walks 2026.

 This project is a Streamlit-based web application designed to help incoming Chicago Booth students efficiently explore, compare, and rank Random Walks 2026 trips.